plantgenomicslab/BCH709/_episodes/Genome_assembly_2.md

 conda install -c r -c conda-forge -c anaconda -c bioconda samtools bedtools matplotlib numpy scipy bwa
 ```

+## canu.illumina.fasta
+**The input of HiC is the output of Pilon.
+If you don't have it please do Pilon first.**

 ### Download
 ```bash